Protect your mouth during pregnancy

 Instead of store-bought fruit juice, consider purchasing a beverage infuser that allows you to create your own fresh, healthy juice at home.
 This is ideal for women who are craving something sweet, but these juices won't contain the high amount of added sugar.
 If you would like it to be a bit sweeter, add something natural like honey or stevia.
 Try to avoid soda at all costs, as this will only increase your chance of gum disease.

-Prevent common periodontal issues with Therabreath's PerioTherapy System Kit to ensure you and your baby stay healthy.
-The PerioTherapy Oral Rinse and PerioTherapy Treatment Toothpaste act together to combat periodontal disease, excessive bleeding of the gums and bad breath.
+Prevent unsightly gum issues with Therabreath's PerioTherapy System Kit to ensure you and your baby stay healthy.
 While using the product, a general rule of thumb is to keep the toothpaste in contact with the gums for as long as possible and avoid rinsing with water.

 During pregnancy, it is extra important to brush your teeth, especially along the gum line as least twice a day.
 It's best to use a soft toothbrush as well as floss at least once a day.
 This is extra important for women who are suffering from gum disease because it will get rid of the plaque around the gum line that causes bleeding.